They are bushy tailed, bright eyed, and eager to go…but it is still 5 a.m!

 This may be difficult to do but trying to wake up an early riser earlier could indeed be a solution to early morning wake ups.
 Scheduled waking involves setting your alarm clock to wake up 10-15 minutes before the baby usually wakes.
 Then, try to rouse the child gently.
 The idea is to make the baby stir not be fully awake – no getting him/her out of the bed.
 This will interrupt the little one’s sleep cycle so when you settle him/her back to sleep, you actually put him/her into a deep sleep.

-If after all that you are still struggling, you may require expert sleep consulting services (you may add a link to your contact page here Louise).
+If after all that you are still struggling, you may require expert sleep consulting services from a Singapore paediatric sleep consultant .
 Don’t be heart-broken with early morning wakes ups, though.
 It may just mean that your baby needs less sleep than others!